 DHS has a lot of discretion not to use expedited removal proceedings.
 By highlighting any positive or humanitarian factor in your background, you might obtain a more lenient outcome (such as parole, or an authorization to withdraw your application for admission).

-If you fear returning to your home country because of persecution or torture, you may be able to avoid expedited removal by getting a “credible fear” interview — which may allow you to convince a DHS asylum officer to let you apply for asylum or similar protections in immigration court.
+If you fear returning to your home country because of persecution or torture, you might be able to avoid expedited removal by getting a “credible fear” interview—which could allow you to convince a DHS asylum officer to let you apply for asylum or similar protections in immigration court.

-If you are present in the U.S. as a nonresident (a noncitizen who does not have a green card), and DHS finds out that you have been convicted of an aggravated felony (which makes you removable), then you may be subject to administrative removal — issued by DHS through Form I-851, Notice of Intent to Issue Final Administrative Removal Order.
+If you are present in the U.S. as a nonresident (a noncitizen who does not have a green card), and DHS finds out that you have been convicted of an aggravated felony (which makes you removable), then you might be subject to administrative removal—issued by DHS through Form I-851, Notice of Intent to Issue Final Administrative Removal Order.
 (Here again, DHS has the discretion to place you in regular removal proceedings instead.)

 Administrative removal proceedings can be more complex than the other two types of DHS removal.
 You should be given some fair opportunity to be represented by counsel.